 ERIC J. NACH, PH.D., M.ED., ASD CERTIFIED

-Dr. Eric Nach has nearly 25 years experience working with children with special needs and their families.
+Dr. Eric Nach has 3 decades of experience working with children with special abilities and their families.

-Dr. Nach and his wife, Paula, who manages the “center” are the proud parents of a Golden Doodle puppy named Daisy, who is being trained to become a “certified therapy dog” to help their clients with anxiety, anger, and depression become open to the “therapies” provided by Dr. Nach and his team of professionals in their “center”.
+Dr. Nach and his wife, Paula, who manages the “center”, are the proud parents of an English Teddy Bear Golden Doodle dog named Daisy “Dawg”, who is a “Certified Therapy Dog” through TDI to help their clients with anxiety, anger, and depression become open to the “therapies” provided by Dr. Nach and his team of professionals in their Boca Raton “center”.

 GAIL HIRSHFIELD, PH.D., M.S.ED., ASD CERTIFIED

 Dr. Gail Hirschfield has thirty years of experience, educating and working with children in diverse school environments.
 She has worked with students with a variety of learning styles and has

 significant experience, developing and implementing educational curriculum both for mainstream and special need students.
 Dr.Hirschfield served a variety of student populations including students with ADHD, Autistic Spectrum Disorders, and Specific Learning Difficulties.
 She has worked as a teacher and administrator both in the public and private school settings.

 Dr.Hirschfield obtained a Ph.D in Educational Leadership, her Masters in Early Childhood and Elementary Education as well as a specialist’s degree in the area of Special Education.
 Additionally,